-AP Biology (Life Science)

-Prerequisites: 85+ on Chemistry Regents or 85+ in Anatomy and Physiology.
+AP Biology (Life Science) See Advanced Placement course guidelines on page 9 and 19 Prerequisites: 85+ on Chemistry Regents or Completion of Physics course with grade above 80%.
 (Suggested for Grades 11 and 12) AP Biology is the study of core scientific principles, theories, and processes that govern living organisms and biological systems.